Note: The top three blogs are no longer active — two of them merged with The Financial Brand, and the third was acquired by another company.

 Primary Author(s): Steve Topper, Joe Swatek

 This blog is about as practical and tactical as a financial marketer will ever find.
 Steve regularly critiques ads, offers and direct mail pieces from both banks and credit unions, while Joe offers more general advice.
 It’s a near daily dose of clinical analysis, never off-topic, rarely (if ever) self-promotional, and maintains a constant focus on helping financial marketers sharpen their design and copywriting skills.
+(NOTE: ACTON was acquired by Deluxe, who rolled the ACTON blog into their Forward Banker blog.)

-3. Bank Marketing Strategy
+3. Bank Marketing Strategy (now merged with The Financial Brand)

 Web Address: jimmarous.blogspot.com